-I am a fighter.
-I've always been a fighter.
-It is in my DNA.
-Whether I'm litigating a class action involving thousands of people against a multinational conglomerate, or an individual case protecting one client's rights, I fight with the same passion and conviction.
-As a former amateur boxer, and a current Brazilian Jiu-Jitsu competitor, I believe in standing up for every client – and I am willing to go to the mat for each one.
+Mike is a fighter.
+He's always been a fighter.
+It is in his DNA.
+Whether he's litigating a class action involving thousands of people against a multinational conglomerate, or an individual case protecting one client's rights, he fights with the same passion and conviction.
+He believes in standing up for every client – and he's willing to go to the mat for each one.

 AGA Shareholders v.
 CSK Auto, Inc., (securities fraud, confidential settlement reached after the first day of trial) (2009).